-Our college catalog provides you with important information about UA Hope-Texarkana courses, programs, services and policies.
-All these opportunities and more are waiting for you at UA Hope-Texarkana.
+This college catalog provides you with important information about UA Hope-Texarkana courses, programs, services and polices.

-To learn more, visit our website at www.uacch.edu or come by one of our campuses and let us show you around.
+To learn more, visit our website at www.uaht.edu or come by one of our campuses and let us show you around!